Enriched functional limit theorems for dynamical systems: Enriched functional limit theorems for non-uniformly hyperbolic dynamics

 Although we defer the formal definitions of point processes and point processes of rare events designed to keep all clustering information to Section~\ref{subsubsec:complete-convergence} and Appendix~\ref{appendix:convergence-point-processes}, we give here a brief description of the latter, which again has two components.
-The first is an underlying Poisson process on $\R_0^+\times\R_0^+$ with intensity measure $\theta\leb\times\leb$, which can be represented by
+The first is an underlying Poisson process on $\R_0^+\times\R_0^+$ with intensity measure $\leb\times\theta\leb$, which can be represented by

-so that for any measurable disjoint sets $A, A_1, \ldots, A_\ell \subset \R_0^+\times\R_0^+$, we have that $M(A)$ is a Poisson distributed random variable of intensity $\theta\leb\times\leb(A)$ and $M(A_1),\ldots, M(A_\ell)$ are mutually independent.
+so that for any measurable disjoint sets $A, A_1, \ldots, A_\ell \subset \R_0^+\times\R_0^+$, we have that $M(A)$ is a Poisson distributed random variable of intensity $\leb\times\theta\leb(A)$ and $M(A_1),\ldots, M(A_\ell)$ are mutually independent.
 The parameter $\theta$ is defined formally in Section~\ref{subsubsec:EI} and can be thought of as the reciprocal of the average number of exceedances in a cluster.
-The second component is the angular component of the spectral decomposition of the piling process, which will be defined in Section~\ref{subsubsec:piling-process}.
-It consists of a bi-infinite sequence $(Q_{j})_{j\in\Z}$ which will decorate the second coordinate of each mass point of $M$ and is such that $\|Q_{j}\|\to\infty$, as $|j|\to\infty$, $\min_{j\in\Z} \|Q_j\|=1$.
-The sequences $(Q_{i,j})_{i,\in\N,j\in\Z}$ associated to each mass point of $M$ are mutually independent and also independent of the sequences $(T_i)_i$ and $(U_i)_i$.
-The distribution of each piling process, which corresponds to a sequence $(U_iQ_{i,j})_{j\in\Z}$, is designed to capture the behaviour the observations within a cluster of exceedances, which was initiated at time $j=0$ and whose most severe exceedance has an asymptotic frequency given by $U_i$.
+The sequence $(T_i)_i$ in the first component are points in time and the second component is the angular component of the spectral decomposition of the transformed anchored tail process, which will be defined in Section~\ref{subsubsec:piling-process}.
+For each time $T_i$ there is a bi-infinite sequence $(Q_{i, j})_{j\in\Z}$ which will decorate the second coordinate of the mass point of $M$ at time $T_i$ and is such that $\|Q_{i, j}\|\to\infty$, as $|j|\to\infty$, $\min_{j\in\Z} \|Q_{i,j}\|=1$.
+For a given $i$, the sequence $(Q_{j})_{j\in\Z}= (Q_{i, j})_{j\in\Z}$ is given in \eqref{eq:Z-polar}.
+The sequences $(Q_{i,j})_{i,\in\N,j\in\Z}$ are mutually independent and also independent of the sequences $(T_i)_i$ and $(U_i)_i$.
+The distribution of each transformed anchored tail process, which corresponds to a sequence $(U_iQ_{i,j})_{j\in\Z}$ at $T_i$, is designed to capture the behaviour of the observations within a cluster of exceedances, which was initiated at (`vertical') time $j=0$ and whose most severe exceedance has a corresponding asymptotic frequency given by $U_i$, in the sense of the interpretation we provided for the $u_n^{-1}$ function given in \eqref{un-1} (recall that the larger the exceedance, the smaller the corresponding asymptotic frequency).

 \begin{remark} In order to have some intuition regarding the sequence $(Q_{j})_{j\in\Z}$, we mention that in the case $\Psi$ has the form \eqref{eq:dynamics-particular-observable}, with $\mathcal M$ reduced to a repelling fixed point $\zeta$ where the invariant density is sufficiently regular, then, in the non-invertible case, $Q_{0}$ has a uniform distribution on $\mathbb S^{d-1}$, the unit sphere in $\R^d$, and for all $j\in\N$,